swathy-Muthukrishnan/Positional_strategies_ParityGames/README.md

 # Train Models

   Train the model by executing the train function in the GAT_edge_classification.py script with the right configurations and root folder locations.
+  Note : If the data set folder strtcutre is different, then pass the correct argements

 # Predict Results
   Predict the results by executing the predict function in the GAT_edge_classification.py script with the right configurations and root folder locations.
+  Note : If the data set folder strtcutre is different, then pass the correct argements

 # Evaluate

   Evaluate the results by executing the predict function in the GAT_edge_classification.py script with the right configurations and root folder locations.
+  Note : If the data set folder strtcutre is different, then pass the correct argements